 Graham is a chartered chemical and civil engineer with nearly 40 years of experience and until recently working with the Environment Agency on the delivery of major flood protection schemes in England.
 In the 1980s Graham, with his wife Philippa, were sent by Mid Africa Ministry (CMS) to live in Kabale and work with the Diocese of Kigezi, Church of Uganda, on community water schemes, for six and a half years.
 They also spent time in leading and preaching in church services and supporting missions in schools.
 Graham and Philippa have three children and their youngest was born in Uganda, at Kisiizi hospital.
 In their home church in Crawley, West Sussex, Graham is a youth leader and a member of the mission strategy team.

 Julie worked for many years in the family farming business before marrying Stephen in 1991.
 More recently she has worked as a teaching assistant in a couple of primary schools.
 She has also helped extensively at the parish church.
 Amongst her many interests, Julie is a keen gardener; she has also developed an interest in art and pottery and attends classes for both!
 Looking after the smallholding maintains her interest in farming.
-Stephen and Julie have one son who is now a civil/structural engineer, who takes part in the Walks for Water.
+Julie has one son who is now a civil/structural engineer, who takes part in the Walks for Water.